tkglaser/pkgmon/README.md

 `pkgmon` calculates an md5 checksum of your local `package-lock.json` and saves that checksum to disk.
 Before you run your code, it checks the `package-lock.json` against the saved checksum and runs an `npm ci` if they are different.

 ## How to add `pkgmon` to your project
 1. Add `pkgmon` as a library or dev-library.
-To you project
+To your project
 ```bash
 npm i -D pkgmon
 ```